-The TA and I follow grading scheme that is designed to award partial credit.
-Occasionally, we will make mistakes, and we are eager to correct them subject to the following limits.
-If you believe that there was a mistake in the grading of your exam, you must submit the original exam (with no adjustments), and a written explanation of the points of contention. within one calendar week following the return of the exam, We will only re-grade exams if they: (1) were originally written in non-erasable pen, and (2) used no correction tape, white-out, etc. Please note, any exam submitted for re-grade is subject to complete review, which may result in an increase or decrease in the total exam score.
-If the re-grade request is made after one calendar week or without an accompanying explanation, no re-grade will be given.
+The grading scheme is designed to award partial credit.
+Occasionally, graders will make mistakes, and I am eager to correct them subject to the following limits.
+If you believe that there was a mistake in the grading of your exam, you must submit the original exam (with no adjustments), and a written explanation of the points of contention. within one calendar week following the return of the exam.
+I will only re-grade exams if they: (1) were originally written in non-erasable pen, and (2) used no correction tape, white-out, etc. Please note, any exam submitted for re-grade is subject to a complete review, which may result in an increase or decrease in the total exam score.
+If the re-grade request is made after one calendar week or without an accompanying explanation, no re-grade will be permitted.